 - Activate Google or Apple Pay by swiping your phone at a cashier’s register.

 - Use a different digital line to manage your network.

-- Instead of using a physical menu, use a QR code scanner.
+- Instead of using a physical menu, use a QR code scanner!

-Keep in mind that roaming charges may be incurred if you travel with a physical SIM card while on a data plan.
-When your device connects to a network outside of your carrier’s plan, you’ll be charged roaming fees.
-You will be charged a daily premium if you use your primary local SIM card to connect to a network outside of your coverage area.
+Keep in mind that roaming charges may be incurred if you use a physical SIM card while on a data plan in a new destination.
+When your device connects to a network outside of your carrier’s plan, you’ll be charged roaming fees – a daily premium.
+Thus, better invest in an eSIM to avoid paying such exorbitant fees!

 So, what exactly is an eSIM, you might ask?

-This means you won’t have to look for SIM card vendors while traveling, manage a physical SIM card, multiple cards, or waste unnecessary plastic from used cards.
+This means you won’t have to look for SIM card vendors while traveling, manage a physical SIM card, manage multiple cards, or waste unnecessary plastic from used cards.
 It’s a more convenient, efficient, time-saving, and cost-effective way to travel.

 - Scanning, storing, searching, activating, and downloading data to your device

-- Most flagship devices manufactured in the last 2-3 years are eSIM capable; for a complete list of eSIM compatible devices, see our list here.
+Most flagship devices manufactured in the last 2-3 years are eSIM capable.
+For a complete list of eSIM compatible devices, see our list here.